Benjamin-Walsh/free-home-exercise/README.md

 -Advice on how to prevent footer from hiding content at the bottom of the page taken from [this Stack Overflow article.](https://stackoverflow.com/questions/13881548/sticky-footer-hiding-content)

 -I referred to a W3Schools article for a refresher on form elements.
 [Here is the link](https://www.w3schools.com/html/html_form_elements.asp) to the article.

+-I used Code Institute's form dump url which we used in the Coder's Coffehouse walkthrough project to receive form data from my site.
+[Here is the link to the form dump page.](https://formdump.codeinstitute.net)